awsdocs/aws-iot-docs/developerguide/dd-detect-ml-getting-started.md

 1. In the [AWS IoT console](https://console.aws.amazon.com/iot), in the navigation pane, expand **Defend**, and then choose **Detect**, **Alarms**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-alarms.png)

-1. If you navigate to the **History** tab and scroll down, you can view details about your alarms and their state\.
+1. If you navigate to the **History** tab, you can also view details about your devices that went out of alarms\.

-   Here, you can see thing `ddml12` received too many messages and cleared subsequently, which cleared the alarm state\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-history-alarm.png)

-   To dive deeper, choose the **Thing name** you'd like to see more details for\.
-Here, we select `ddml12` and then navigate to **Defender metrics**\.
-You can access the **Defender metrics graph** and perform your investigation on any thing in alarm from the **Active** tab\.
-In this case, the graph shows a spike in messages received, which triggered the alarm\.
-However, the alarm cleared subsequently\.
+   To get more information, under **Manage** choose **Things**, chose the thing you'd like to see more details for, and then navigate to **Defender metrics**\.
+You can access the **Defender metrics graph** and perform your investigation on anything in alarm from the **Active** tab\.
+In this case, the graph shows a spike in message size, which triggered the alarm\.
+You can see the alarm subsequently cleared\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-defender-metrics.png)

 ### Fine\-tune your ML alarms<a name="fine-tune-ml-models-console"></a>

-After your ML models are built, you can update your Security Profile's ML behavior settings by using the following steps\.
+After your ML models are built and ready for data evaluations, you can update your Security Profile's ML behavior settings to change the configuration\.
+The following procedure shows you how to update your Security Profile's ML behavior settings in the AWS CLI\.

 1. In the [AWS IoT console](https://console.aws.amazon.com/iot), in the navigation pane, expand **Defend**, and then choose **Detect**, **Security profiles**\.

 1. On the **Security Profiles** page, select the check box next to the Security Profile you'd like to review\.
 Then, choose **Actions**, **Edit**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-fine-tune.png)

-1. Under **Set basic configurations**, you can change what metrics you want to monitor as well as attach them to other things or thing groups\.
+1. Under **Set basic configurations**, you can adjust Security Profile target thing groups or change what metrics you want to monitor\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-set-basic.png)

-1. You can update any of the following by navigating to **Edit metric behaviors \(optional\)**\.
+1. You can update any of the following by navigating to **Edit metric behaviors**\.
    + Your ML model datapoints required to trigger alarm
    + Your ML model datapoints required to clear alarm
    + Your ML Detect confidence level
-   + Your ML Detect notifications \(for example, **On**, **Suppressed**\)
+   + Your ML Detect notifications \(for example, **Not suppressed**, **Suppressed**\)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-update-config-2.png)

 ### Mitigate identified device issues<a name="mitigate-ml-issues-console"></a>

-1. *\(Optional\)* Before setting up quarantine mitigation actions, let's set up a quarantine group where we'll move the device in violation to\.
-You can use any existing group if you have it\.
+1. *\(Optional\)* Before setting up quarantine mitigation actions, let's set up a quarantine group where we'll move the device that's in violation to\.
+You can also use an existing group\.

 1. Navigate to **Manage**, **Thing groups**, and then **Create Thing Group**\.
 Name your thing group\.
 For this tutorial, we'll name our thing group `Quarantine_group`\.
 Under **Thing group**, **Security**, apply the following policy to the thing group\.